cogroid/cogroid/README.md

 * User can define knowledge representation, or program a robot by dialogue.

+* A robot have customizable architecture so that everyone can customize Atomize Robot and make a new one.

 # Sponsorware of cogroid's project

 ### Do you need a feature or an app?